Liouville Conformal Field Theory on even-dimensional spheres: Abstract

 \section{Abstract}

-{Providing a rigorous definition to the two-dimensional Liouville Quantum Field Theory as introduced by Polyakov in his 1981 seminal work has been a challenging problem over the past few years.
-Recent developments in the study of conformal geometry in dimension higher than two has naturally led to a generalisation of Polyakov formalism to a higher-dimensional context.
-In this document we wish to provide a rigorous construction of Liouville Conformal Field Theory on the even-dimensional sphere, at both the classical and the quantum level; the properties of the objects thus defined are in agreement with the ones expected in the physics literature.}
+{Initiated by Polyakov in his 1981 seminal work, the study of two-dimensional Liouville Conformal Field Theory has drawn considerable attention over the past decades.
+Recent progress in the understanding of conformal geometry in dimension higher than two have naturally led to a generalization of Polyakov formalism to higher dimensions, based on conformally invariant operators: Graham-Jenne-Mason-Sparling operators and the $\mathcal{Q}$-curvature.

+This document is dedicated to providing a rigorous construction of Liouville Conformal Field Theory on even-dimensional spheres.
+This is done at the classical level in terms of a generalized \textit{Uniformization} problem, and at the quantum level thanks to a probabilistic construction based on log-correlated fields and Gaussian Multiplicative Chaos.
+The properties of the objects thus defined are in agreement with the ones expected in the physics literature.}